• Skip to main content

 Transfer Discounts for Istanbulkart 2025

-Important: Transfer discounts are only available for personalized Istanbulkarts, which require a Turkish ID number or valid residence permit.
-Temporary visitors using anonymous/tourist cards are not eligible for these discounts.
-For more details, see the FAQ section below.
+Important: Transfer discounts are available only for personalized Istanbulkarts, which require a Turkish ID number or a valid residence permit.
+Anonymous or tourist Istanbulkarts do not qualify for these discounts.
+Visitors using temporary cards should expect to pay the standard fare on each ride.

 How to Get Refund on Istanbulkart?

-Important: As of 2025, fare refunds on Marmaray and Metrobus are only available for personalized Istanbulkarts linked to a Turkish ID number or valid residence permit.
-Visitors using anonymous/tourist cards cannot receive these refunds.
-See our FAQ for more details.
+Important: As of 2025, fare refunds on Marmaray and Metrobus are available only for personalized Istanbulkarts linked to a Turkish ID number or valid residence permit.
+Visitors using anonymous or tourist cards cannot receive these refunds.
+Please check the FAQ section below for details.

 How to Top Up Istanbulkart?

-Tourists topping up their Istanbulkart at a Biletmatik ticket machine inside a metro station in Istanbul, Turkey
+Tourists topping up their Istanbulkart at a yellow-and-black Biletmatik machine inside an Istanbul metro station

 FAQ – Common Issues for Visitors Using Istanbulkart